rfhb/ctrdata/README.md

   [script](#3-script-to-automatically-copy-users-query-from-web-browser)
   can automate copying the query URL from all registers.
   [Documents](#documents-example) in registers on trials can also be downloaded.
-Personal annotations can be made to trials when downloading a query.
-Synonyms of an active substance can also be found.
+Personal annotations can be made when downloading trials.
 - Downloaded trial information is transformed and stored in a collection of a document-centric database, for fast and offline access.
   Information from different registers can be accumalated in a single